 More ways to be part of the celebration

 In September of 1817, 13 Baptist ministers and laymen meet at the home of Deacon Jonathan Olmstead, where they establish the Baptist Education Society of the State of New York.
-The society, chartered on March 5, 1819, chooses Hamilton, N.Y., as the site of their institution, which opens in 1820.
+Chartered on March 5, 1819, the society chooses Hamilton, N.Y. — founded in the homeland of the Oneida Nation of the Iroquois — as the site of their institution, which opens in 1820.
 In 1823, New York City Baptists, William Colgate among them, consolidate their seminary with the school in Hamilton to form the Hamilton Literary and Theological Institution.

 Village of Hamilton, N.Y., incorporated

 Expansion of U.S. territory following Mexican-American War

 Civil War ends

 13th Amendment ends slavery in the United States

 First railroad through Hamilton arrives

 As Madison University’s Jubilee Celebration in 1869 marks the 50th anniversary of the incorporation of the education society from which it evolved, the next era is anticipated with strong optimism.
 A reorganized curriculum, promising new professors, along with renovated campus buildings and a greatly augmented treasury, provide a solid foundation for further growth.
 The institution begins evolving in many ways — from expanding its curriculum to meet the need for an educated laity as well as trained clergy, to enhancing the campus and the faculty.